Eiffel Tower light shows

 When planning your evening in Paris, Place du Trocadéro is often considered the absolute best place to see eiffel tower sparkle.
 Our guide breaks down this iconic elevated viewpoint, along with other great spots like the Champ de Mars, so you can capture the perfect photo of the 5-minute light show.

-Annual calendar 2026
+Annual calendar of special illuminations in 2026

 The 2026 calendar so far, month by month: